Last Updated on January 10, 2026 by Martina McKeough

 You need to avoid wearing shoes that are clumpy, have buckles or chunky heels, and are not designed to be used on the surface of a trampoline.
 If you were to get your child to wear normal shoes whilst bouncing up and down they won’t flex with their soles leading to problems with bounce and foot position.

-You are also likely to find that the shoes are going to cause increased friction, will lack grip and may cause your child to lose their balance making them slip or twist their ankle or legs.
-Remember that many trampoline injuries each year are because of broken bones or twisted ligaments because of the wrong footwear.
+You are also likely to find that the shoes are going to cause increased friction, will lack grip, and may cause your child to lose their balance making them slip or twist their ankle or legs.

 As a secondary consideration, heavy-duty shoes used on a jumping mat also increase the wear and tear on the trampoline.
 Home trampolines in particular aren’t designed for shoe use.
 Shoes ruin the trampoline mat and fabric and the tearing they can cause can be an expensive problem to fix.